A picture is no longer to be understood in terms of its theme, but as a contribution to the development of artHans Belting

 As a faculty, we are best known for the breadth of our research activity, from the Byzantine, Medieval and Renaissance periods, through to the 18th century, modern and contemporary art and visual culture.
 As well as undertaking regular individual and collaborative research projects, all our members also play key roles in three university-wide interdisciplinary research groups.

 Our academics often give talks at high-profile museums and art galleries.
-We also advise on OU/BBC productions, including Civilisations – a series exploring the visual culture of societies around the globe.
+We also advise on OU/BBC productions, including Civilisations (a series exploring the visual culture of societies around the globe) and Secrets of the Museum (a series venturing behind the scenes at the Victoria and Albert museum of art, design and performance).

 Banner image: EmmePi Travel / Alamy